CSTA . . . Working for YOU!

 CSTA is a proactive voice for K-16 science teachers in the state.
 Through our leadership and staff, we are present at State Board of Education and Instructional Quality Commission meetings and at Legislative hearings, on an ongoing basis, to promote the needs of our members and science education.

-- Through our advocacy efforts and in collaboration with education partners, prevented the slashing of the high school science graduation requirement from two years to one in 2012
+- Through our advocacy efforts, prevented the slashing of the high school science graduation requirement from two years to one in 2012.

 - In 2004, the state issued the criteria that would be used to evaluate textbooks and other instructional materials, in preparation for the 2006 adoption of science materials.
 The original criteria limited the amount of hands-on activities that could be offered to no more than 25% of instructional time.
 CSTA was instrumental in getting the state to change the science criteria from no more than 25% to at least 25% hands-on instruction.